 Fall Foliage Focus: Mountain Bike Rides

 If you are looking for a way to view the fall colors while zooming down singletrack trails, we have you covered.
-Breckenridge is known for its world-class mountain biking, so why not take in those spectacular fall colors on a bike!
-We have five trails or loops listed below that are fantastic ways to go leaf peeping.
-Not all trails are suitable for new riders, so make sure to fully read about the trails before heading out for a ride.
+Breckenridge is known for its world-class mountain biking, so why not take in those spectacular fall colors on a bike?
+We have trails or loops listed below that are fantastic ways to go leaf peeping.
+Not all trails are suitable for new riders, so make sure to read about them fully before heading out for a ride.

 Aspen Alley